 stratum 0 administrators should be informed before using their server as a

 source.
 As an example, in order to preload the ALICE repository into

 /shared/cache, one could run from a login node

 This will preload the entire repository.
 In order to preload only specific parts of the namespace, you can create a _dirtab_ file with path prefixes.
 The path prefixes must not involve symbolic links.
 An example dirtab file for ALICE could look like

 The initial preloading can take several hours to a few days.
-Subsequent invokations of the same command only transfer a change set and typically finish within seconds or minutes.
-These subsequent invokations need to be either done manually when necessary or scheduled for instance with a cron job.
+Subsequent invocations of the same command only transfer a change set and typically finish within seconds or minutes.
+These subsequent invocations need to be either done manually when necessary or scheduled for instance with a cron job.

 cvmfs_preload command can preload files from multiple repositories